WuShaogui/SS/README.md

 # Loading model

-The  compressed package **xx** is a model we have trained.
+The `models` folder is all model we have trained.
 When loading the  model, you need to copy the file AttentionDecoder.py to ` /usr/local/lib/python3.5/dist-packages/keras/layers` and then add the following code to the `__init__.py` file in this directory.

 ```python
 from .AttentionDecoder import AttentionDecoder